ELai97k/Daydreamer/README.md

 # Daydreamer Discord bot
- Daydreamer is a simple chatbot with an auto-response function and some commands.
+ Daydreamer is a simple chatbot with auto-responses and some commands.